Meet the scientific

-- Active at high temperatures (up to 56°C) and denaturing conditions (e.g. in the presence of urea and/or SDS), what makes it ideal for digesting proteins in variety of applications.
+- Active at high temperatures (up to 56°C) and under denaturing conditions (e.g. in the presence of urea and/or SDS), which makes it ideal for digesting proteins in a variety of applications.

 - Stable over a wide pH range: 4.0–12.5 (optimum pH 7.5–8.0).